mmazzarolo/mmazzarolo.com/content/blog/2018-09-27-the-starter-app.md

 # The tutorial

-This tutorial is also available on [GitHub], where you can find the source code, and on [Medium].
+This tutorial is available on [GitHub], where you can find the source code, and on [Medium].

-- [Part 1: Project setup]
-- [Part 2: Login screen UI]
-- [Part 3: Keyboard improvements]

 # Acknowledgements